 - Toast in the warm oven for about 10 minutes or until golden brown.

 - Add the toasted seeds to a bowl and put aside until you need them.

 - Do another set of stretch and folds.
-Before each set add about a quarter of the toasted sesame seeds.
-Then when you are done, help the dispersion of the seeds by doing the Rubaud method.
+Before each set, add about a quarter of the toasted sesame seeds.
+After you finish the set, help the dispersion of the seeds by doing the Rubaud method.

 - Then let the dough rest for 30 minutes.

 - Do the last set of stretch and folds.
 Then check the gluten development by doing a windowpane test.

 - Then add the dough to a see-through bulking container with straight sides.
 Then wet your hand and level the top of the dough.

 - Then mark the top of the dough on the container and where it will have grown 25% and put it somewhere warm.
 If you have a proofer, that would be a great place.